mikeyhoward1977/synchronized-post-publisher/readme.txt

 === Synchronized Post Publisher ===
 Contributors: mikeyhoward1977
-Tags: documentation, posts, publish, publish posts, grouped posts Requires at least: 4.1
+Tags: documentation, posts, publish, publish posts, mailchimp Requires at least: 4.1
-Tested up to: 4.9.6
+Tested up to: 4.9.7
 Requires PHP: 5.4
-Stable tag: 1.1.1
+Stable tag: 1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automate the publishing of multiple documents, posts and pages at the same time.
+Automate the publishing of multiple posts, pages, products and MailChimp campaigns at the same time.

 == Description ==

-Synchronized Post Publisher (SPP) for WordPress, allows you to group pages and posts (of any type) together and publish them all simultaneously.
+Synchronized Post Publisher (SPP) for WordPress, provides you with the ability to add pages, posts (of any type), and MailChimp email campaigns together and publish them all simultaneously.

 Let's say you're about to release a new product, or an update to an existing one.
-This product may need product page, a release post and maybe even some documentation.
+This product may need product page, a release post, some documentation and maybe even an email campaign within MailChimp.
+It may be a WooCommerce product, an Easy Digital Downloads download, or anything else.

 SPP enables you to create all of the above in advance and publish them all at the same time with minimal effort.
 Create all your documentation and your release post and add them to an SPP group.
-When you're ready to publish your product, all these posts will be published at the same time.
+Then, optionally add your MailChimp email campaign to the SPP group and when you're ready to publish your product, all these posts will be published at the same time and your MailChimp campaigns will be sent.

 Sure, there are other ways to achieve this.
 For example, you could visit each post individually and publish it, or you could visit the edit post page for each post type and publish via Quick Edit, but it's just not as quick and seamless as the Synchronized Post Publisher for WordPress.